Corey Anderson blasts a hundred from 36 balls

 Despite an undistinguished Test career (a single appearance at The Oval in 1934), Hans Ebeling, who was born today, played a major part in a big Test occasion.
 He was the prime mover behind the Centenary Test in Melbourne in 1976-77.

 Birth of West Indian opener Charlie Davis, whose last Test hundred was his biggest: 183 against New Zealand in Bridgetown in 1971-72, when he put on 254 with Garry Sobers.
 He'd been almost impossible to dismiss in the 1970-71 series against India (again at home), averaging 132.25.

 Genuinely useful but injury-prone seamer Khan Mohammad was born.
 Often Fazal Mahmood's foil in Tests for Pakistan, the two were just about the only bowlers left standing when Garry Sobers made his world record 365 not out in Kingston in 1957-58.
 Khan Mohammad's figures of 0 for 259 are the worst in any Test innings by a wicketless bowler - but his 54 Test wickets cost only 23.92 each and he had figures of 5 for 61 (including Len Hutton for a duck) at Lord's in 1954 and 6 for 21 against New Zealand in Dacca in 1955-56.

 Another Bangladeshi born on New Year's Day.
 Rubel Hossain made memorable debuts in ODIs and Tests - in a rare one-day win for his side, over Sri Lanka in Mirpur in 2009, and in their historic Test series win in West Indies later that year.
-He was first spotted at a pace-hunt programme in which he topped the speed gun, and went the Under-19 route before establishing himself in the national side.
+He sunk New Zealand in an ODI in Mirpur in 2013 with 6 for 26.
+He was first spotted at a pace-hunt programme, and went the Under-19 route before establishing himself in the national side.

 1875 Frank Druce (England)